 - Fairbanks Counseling/Adoption

 Fairbanks Counseling & Adoption provides adoption services including Alaska home study services.

 CSS provides home study services for families adopting from its infant adoption program, international adoption program or through the Alaska Office of Children’s Services.

 Visit 1800HomeStudy.com to learn more about Alaska home study providers.

 Hospitals in Fairbanks

-If you are pursuing adoption as an expectant mother, you will need to consider your hospital plan as your due date approaches.
+If you are an expectant mother, you will need to consider your hospital plan as your due date approaches.
 You can work with your adoption specialist and healthcare provider to determine the type of labor and delivery experience you want to have.